EMT-Basic Training Permit

 questions, then they must submit the following information for each

-offense convicted or pending (a).
-Police Report or criminal
+offense convicted or pending: (a).
+Criminal

-complaint information (b).
-Judgment of conviction and sentencing
+complaint (b).
+Judgment of conviction

 (c).
 Verification of compliance with all terms of sentencing